Töölö: Overview

-Töölö was built in its present form, for the most part, in the period between 1900–1930 during an era of rapid expansion with the aim to provide appropriate accommodation to a growing bourgeoise population.
+Töölö was built in its present form, for the most part, in the period between 1900 and 1930 during an era of rapid expansion with the aim to provide appropriate accommodation to a growing bourgeoise population.
 It was the site of the first ever town planning competition in Finland in 1898–1900.
 Three entries were lifted out for recognition; first prize was awarded to architect Gustaf Nyström (together with engineer Herman Norrmén), second prize to architect Lars Sonck, and third prize to a joint entry by Sonck together with architects Bertil Jung and Valter Thomé.
 Nyström's scheme represented classicism with wide main streets and imposing public buildings arranged in symmetrical axial compositions, and the other two entries following two picturesque theories of town planning proposed at that time by Viennese city planner Camillo Sitte, with the street network adapted to the rocky terrain and with picturesque compositions.
 Undecided what course of action to take, however, the City Council asked the prize-winners to submit new proposals.
 When this led to further stalemate Nyström and Sonck were commissioned to work together on the final plan combining Nyström's spacious street network and elements of Sonck's Sittesque details.
 The final plan (1906) under the direction of Jung, made the scheme more uniform, while the architecture is seen as typical of the Nordic Classicism style.
 A typical street in the plan is that of Museokatu, with tall lines of buildings in a classical style along a curving street line.
 A still wider (24 metres) new tree-lined boulevard was that of Helsinginkatu, driven through the working-class district of Kallio, first outlined in 1887 by Sonck, but with further input from Nyström, and completed in around 1923.
 However, despite these wide streets there are also several Sitte-inspired picturesque streets and squares, most notably Temppeliaukio square (in the centre of which is the "church in the rock").